david-wells-1/jenkins-vagrant-terraform-pipeline/README.md

 ### Pipeline ###

 Create a pipeline job, then within the **Pipeline** configuration set the definition to **Pipeline script from SCM**.
-Add `https://github.com/david-wells-1/jenkins-vagrant-terraform-pipeline.git`, the `Script Path` will automatically be set to the Jenkinsfile.
+Add **Git** repository URL `https://github.com/david-wells-1/jenkins-vagrant-terraform-pipeline.git`, the `Script Path` will automatically be set to the Jenkinsfile.

 In this example, the Jenkinsfile pipeline will create a security group in the default VPC in eu-west-2